armthethinker/personal-site/projects/humane-virtuality.md

 1. Rotate target with head rotation
 1. Rotate target with head rotation _and_ scale the input (letting a user move a small amount to see behind the target)
 1. Rotate target _inversely_ with head rotation and scale the input
-1. For each abover method, toggle the target to be locked to the world or to a relative position from the user's head " url="00-demo-1.gif" caption="With this interaction mode, turning your head to the left, rotates the right side of the boxes towards you so that you may see the yellow doughnut otherwise hidden behind them."
+1. For each above method, toggle the target to be locked to the world or to a relative position from the user's head " url="00-demo-1.gif" caption="With this interaction mode, turning your head to the left, rotates the right side of the boxes towards you so that you may see the yellow doughnut otherwise hidden behind them."